 Have you noticed?
 There is a not so subtle departure from the observance of Christian holidays.
-It’s happening not just in culture, but in churches—where you would expect to find these celebrations.
+It’s happening not just with cancel culture madness, but in churches—where you would expect to find these celebrations.

 Why?
 What changed?
 Is the message of the Bible—that prompted the celebration of Christian holidays for the last 2000 years—any different today?

 How Christian holidays came to be, how they were celebrated in the past or what they may become in the future is not the issue.
 The fact that our Lord was born, crucified and rose from the dead is the heart of the gospel.